Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 Luxury vinyl plank flooring with oak cabinets is an ideal choice as well.
 It has the appearance of real hardwood and offers an authentic, warm feel that many of my clients go for.

 Luxury vinyl plank is easy to maintain and an excellent choice for busy families or homes with pets.
 It is a long-lasting floor that will stand the test of time.
+Laminate flooring offers similar looks with varying degrees of durability and moisture protection.

 Luxury Vinyl Tile with Oak Cabinets

 If you have oak cabinets in your bathroom, consider using LVT (Luxury Vinyl Tile) or LVP (Luxury Vinyl Plank).
 Vinyl tile and plank flooring is a great waterproof option for bathrooms and comes in a wide variety of colors and styles.
+Don’t make the mistake of using laminate flooring thinking it is the same as vinyl tile or vinyl plank!
+They are two different products, and not all laminate flooring types are water-resistant.

 Just like with natural wood flooring, you’ll want to pick a Luxury Vinyl Plank (LVP) that does one of two things: